FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_reference_frame/apriltag-reference-frame.rst

 ------------

 Before discussing AprilTag **pose** (at the next page), the **FTC axes** or reference frame must be described.
-FTC pose data is based on the **camera's point of view**, and requires a **flat AprilTag**.
+Pose data is based on the **camera's point of view**, and requires a **flat AprilTag**.

-Here are the axis designations in the new FTC SDK:
+Here are the axis designations in the new SDK:

 - Y axis points **straight outward** from the camera lens center
 - X axis points **to the right** (looking outward), perpendicular to the Y axis